AnnaGregusova/TDMSReader/README.md

 ```ruby
 tdmsFile.getProperties();
 ```
-Retrieves a list of properties associated with the TDMS file.
+Returns ArrayList of TDMSProperty objects(properties) associated with the TDMS file.

 ### **3. Accessing Groups:**
 ```ruby
 ArrayList<TDMSGroup> groups = tdmsFile.getGroups();
 ```
-Returns an ArrayList of TDMSGroup objects representing all groups in the file.
+Returns an ArrayList of TDMSGroup objects of all groups in the file.
 ```ruby
 TDMSGroup tdmsGroup = tdmsFile.getGroup("Group_name");
 ```
-Retrieves a specific group by name.
+Returns a specific TDMSgroup by name.

 ### **4. Group Details and Channels:**
 ```ruby